-To be a responsible and self-sustaining organisation which operates with integrity and delivers high quality programmes in the education sector in order to end poverty across ASEAN and beyond.
+To be a responsible and self-sustaining organization which operates with integrity and delivers high quality programmes in the education sector in order to end poverty across ASEAN and beyond.

 2012 - The Beginning

-FEEM an Independent Investment company takes a step to understand how it can contribute and address the growing issues related to poverty and unemployment.
-After various research, it decided to support the needy via education projects by ensuring it can be a self-sustainable project.
-Therefore, combination of Social Business model and Social Enterprise Model was studied and further research was carried out to understand the benefits of establishing Human and Career Development Centers & Programs in urban and suburban areas.
-FEEM had a clear aim to ensure the newly to be entity's revenue and profits are reinvested towards social improvement and not to reward the shareholders.
-Founding Member Ananda took the lead to validate and implement the research ideas by engaging with various stakeholders to understand the challenges from a bottom up and top-down approach by beginning and spending his time at rural and urban schools in Malaysia.
+Founding member Ananda took a step to understand how he can contribute and address the growing issues related to poverty, the underprivileged and unemployment.
+After various research, he decided to support the needy via education projects by ensuring it can be a self-sustainable project.
+Therefore, Social Enterprise Model was studied and further research was carried out to understand the benefits of establishing Human and Career Development Centers & Programs in urban and suburban areas mainly focusing on schools.
+Therefore, he seeks support from FEM an independent investment company to help assist him to kick start the initiative.
+Ananda took the lead to validate and implement the research ideas by engaging with various stakeholders to understand the challenges from a bottom-up and top-down approach by beginning and spending his time at rural and urban schools in Malaysia.

 2013 - The Validation Process

-Global partnership initiative was taken to reach out to corporate and non-profits to seek support towards the project by establishing various discussion to ensure every stakeholders are addressed by their needs towards the pilot project.
-Further international relationship, studies and data have been establish focusing in ASEAN Countries and Globally with support from various stakeholders who are already on the ground addressing issues towards education.
+Global partnership initiative was taken to reach out to corporate and non-profits to seek support towards the project by establishing various discussion to ensure every stakeholder are addressed by their needs towards the pilot project.
+Further international relationship, studies and data have been established focusing on ASEAN Countries and Globally with support from various stakeholders who are already on the ground addressing issues towards education.

 2014 - The Execution Process

-After various discussion and research through out the years, Ananda secured a start up fund for operations from FEEM to initiate officially an entity to focus in improving education.
-Therefore, before the incorporation took place, The strategy was to firstly identify and mobilize Board of Trustees who have genuine interest in addressing issues in education and willing to volunteer them self as the first core competency team and ensure governance.
+After various discussion and research throughout the years, Ananda secured a Social Enterprise Start-Up Grant for operations from FEM to initiate officially an entity to focus on improving education for the underprivileged.
+Therefore, before the incorporation took place, The strategy was to firstly identify and mobilize the Board of Trustees who have a genuine interest in addressing issues in education and willing to volunteer themself as the first core competency team and ensure governance is put in place.
 Secondly, to create a team of Advisors who are willing to volunteer and share their experiences and expertise.
 Thirdly, to identify passionate fresh graduates who are "genuine" in making a difference in education as the operations team on the ground by creating employments for these candidates.

-The first quarter of 2014, Ananda and his team of 2 part time staff started to identify a school located in Selangor, Malaysia and piloted the Human & Career Development Programs which was designed and drafted by the future Board of Trustees and Academician.
+In the first quarter of 2014, Ananda and his team of 2 part-time staff started to identify a school located in Selangor, Malaysia and piloted the Human & Career Development Programs which was designed and drafted by Ananda and the future Board of Trustees and Academician.
 The positive outcomes with the stakeholders demonstrated the need for Human and Career Development programs for government schools in Malaysia and resulted to officially incorporate the social enterprise which was decided to be incorporated in Malaysia as a Hub for Asia and maybe globally one day.
 SASTRA Education Development Sdn.
 Bhd was incorporated 12th May 2014 in Malaysia as a social enterprise company to strategically implement the initial research findings by contributing directly towards education projects while ensuring it is able to be self sustain and more importantly 100% of the profit are invested towards SASTRA Education Development projects by stages with careful growth planning that can support the children in reskilling and upskilling.
 It was a journey towards reinventing academic that can support the constant changes.

-By the end of Q1 2014, SASTRA had contacted various organisation to work collectively to improve the national schools mainly establishing Human and Career Development Centers.
-In year 2014, The Ministry of Education Malaysia (MOE), have also supported SASTRA's initiatives by facilitating and granting approvals which can helps to generate revenues to ensure SASTRA is able to expand its projects to all Malaysian Schools.
-The Q2 for SASTRA was to identify genuine passionate fresh graduates who are genuine in making a difference in education as the operations team and started to pilot internship for graduates from various sector.
+By the end of Q1 2014, SASTRA had contacted various organization to work collectively to improve the national schools mainly establishing Human and Career Development Centers.
+In the year 2014, The Ministry of Education Malaysia (MOE), has also supported SASTRA's initiatives by facilitating and granting approvals which can help to generate revenues to ensure SASTRA is able to expand its projects to all Malaysian Schools.
+The Q2 for SASTRA was to identify genuine passionate fresh graduates who are genuine in making a difference in education as the operations team and started to pilot internship for graduates from the various sector.
 SASTRA had 2 options:

-1) To identify graduates who are unemployed and train them with relevant knowldge and skiils and place them in the upcoming HCDC centers.
+1) To identify graduates who are unemployed and train them with relevant knowledge and skills and place them in the upcoming HCDC centres.

-2) To give an oppourtunity to on going students via internship to validate if this students has the skills needed when they graduate.
+2) To give opportunity for students via internship to validate if these students have the skills needed when they graduate mainly education qualification.

 2015 - The Strengthening and Structuring Process - Malaysia Focus

-SASTRA's Projects have been redefine as PROJECT INFINITY to focus in various projects related to Education Globally.
-Therefore, SASTRA officially launched PROJECT INFINITY and slowly begun research and identify like-minded organizations that are focusing on learning and development.
+SASTRA's Projects have been redefined as SASTRA HUB to focus on various projects related to Education or another cause-based project.
+Therefore, SASTRA officially launched SASTRA HUB and slowly begun research and identify like-minded organizations that are focusing on learning and development.

-Over the last one year, SASTRA Education Development has achieved an impressive level of growth and organizational transformation.
-SASTRA's clearly understand that the journey it has embarked will have various challenges.
-However, understanding and improving the lives of rural and underprivileged children through career development programmes has been at the core of our work in Malaysia.
-SASTRA further strengthen its Human and Career Development Modules In 2015 with various input from internal and external team.
+Over the last year, SASTRA Education Development has achieved an impressive level of growth and organizational transformation.
+SASTRA's clearly understand that the journey it has embarked will have various challenges and constant changes.
+However, understanding and improving the lives of rural and underprivileged children through career development programmes have been at the core of our work in Malaysia.
+SASTRA further strengthen its Human and Career Development Modules in 2015 with various input from an internal and external team.

-At SASTRA we were able to identify and reach an estimated 2000 school children living in complex, fragile environments in Malaysia with the support from all our stakeholders.
+We were able to identify and reach an estimated 2000 school children living in complex, fragile environments in Malaysia with the support of all our stakeholders.
 This was an increase by more than 75% since 2014.
-With constant studies and practical research and implementation, SASTRA recognize it is the time for us to aim for and achieve even greater impact for the children by engaging as a SMART Partnership with various stakeholders who are willing to contribute and work collectively towards developing human capital in urban and suburban via establishing Human and Career Development Centers and Programs and SASTRA Bright Champ Fellowship Programs.
+With constant studies and practical research and implementation, SASTRA recognizes it is the time for us to aim for and achieve even greater impact for the children by engaging as a SMART Partnership with various stakeholders who are willing to contribute and work collectively towards developing human capital in urban and suburban via establishing Human and Career Development Centers and Programs and SASTRA Bright Champ Fellowship Programs.

-On May 2015, SASTRA Strategic Plan 2015–2018 have been initiated to provide further clear target, strategy and milestones to guide us in our direction.
-The initiatives have been developed to further enhanced the program quality and ensure SASTRA is able to create revenue through its services and products.
+In May 2015, SASTRA Strategic Plan 2015–2018 have been initiated to provide further clear target, strategy and milestones to guide us in our direction.
+The initiatives have been developed to further enhanced the program quality and ensure SASTRA is able to create a revenue through its services and products.
 Moreover, improving efficiencies within the organization by creating employment for graduates and placing them in schools have been the focus.
 SASTRA continue to priorities the children through our programmes providing opportunities for education and responding to the subtle humanitarian needs.
-Implementing these strategies will see us achieve and hopefully exceed our aspirational target of reaching more than 70, 000 Malaysian schools children by 2019.
+Implementing these strategies will see us achieve and hopefully exceed our aspirational target of reaching more than 70,000 Malaysian schools children by 2025.

-Since incorporated in 12th May 2014, SASTRA have been focusing primarily in Malaysia to learn and ensure every team member is impacting the children via our programs and support in creating revenues for SASTRA.
-SASTRA believes that being a social enterprise company, impact should be clearly defined before the revenues and making sure the revenues generated are well managed.
-With this aim, we continue to look for graduates who have passion to be in Malaysian schools and make the daily impact in a child's life before moving towards other division within SASTRA Operations.
-However, we did come across graduates who are not willing to be in schools or suburban plaforms and prefers to be located in corporate towers.
-The outcome of some of these graduates have indicated that the new generation prefers to be in metropolitan landscape and the studies they carry out in university may not have sufficent employment in cities and there is a need in upskilling them.
-These findings ensured SASTRA should remain focus to identify genuine people who are willing to be at our HCDC centers or at rural province.
+Since incorporation on 12th May 2014, SASTRA has been focusing primarily on Malaysia to learn and ensure every team member is impacting the children via our programs and support in creating revenues for SASTRA.
+SASTRA believes that being a social enterprise company, the impact should be clearly defined before the revenues and making sure the revenues generated are well managed.
+With this aim, we continue to look for graduates who have the passion to be in Malaysian schools and make a daily impact in a child's life before moving towards other division within SASTRA Operations.
+However, we did come across graduates who are not willing to be in schools or suburban platforms and prefers to be located in corporate towers.
+The outcome of some of these graduates has indicated that the new generation prefers to be in the metropolitan landscape and the studies they carry out in university may not have adequate employment in cities and there is a need in upskilling them.
+These findings ensured SASTRA should remain focus to identify genuine people who are willing to be at our HCDC centres or at rural province.

 2016 - Our Achievements

-SASTRA continued to work with Ministry of Education Malaysia and provided feedbacks how it can continue to be a part in supporting the 2013 - 2025 National Education Blueprint under Shift 9 strategies.
-SASTRA was approved by Ministry of Education Malaysia to work with more than 10,000 Schools in Malaysia (Peninsular, Sabah & Sarawak).
-This approvals further supported SASTRA to identify one school at each state that are ready to establish Human and Career Development Centers & Programs and also to launch the SASTRA Bright Champs Fellowship Programs.
-We remain focus to identify the underprivileged children by creating a platform for not as a charity but to create excellence for them.
+SASTRA continued to work with the Ministry of Education Malaysia and provided feedback on how it can continue to be a part of supporting the 2013 - 2025 National Education Blueprint under Shift 9 strategies.
+SASTRA was approved by the Ministry of Education Malaysia to work with more than 10,000 Schools in Malaysia (Peninsular, Sabah & Sarawak).
+These approvals further supported SASTRA to identify one school in each state that is ready to establish Human and Career Development Centers & Programs and also to launch the SASTRA Bright Champs Fellowship Programs.
+We remain focus to identify the underprivileged children by creating a platform for these children not as a charity but to creating them towards excellence.